flaviotordini/musique/README.md

 Just register and apply for a language team.
 Please don't request translation merges on GitHub.

 ## Build instructions
-To compile Musique you need at least Qt 4.8.
-The following Qt modules are needed: core, gui, network, sql (using the Sqlite plugin), dbus, phonon.
+To compile Musique you need at least Qt 5.0.
+The following Qt modules are needed: core, gui, widgets, network, sql (using the Sqlite plugin), script, dbus.
 You also need TagLib: http://taglib.github.io

 To be able to build on a Debian (or derivative) system:

-	$ sudo apt-get install build-essential qt4-dev-tools libphonon-dev libtag1-dev libqt4-sql-sqlite
+	$ sudo apt-get install build-essential qttools5-dev-tools qt5-qmake libphonon4qt5-dev libqt5sql5-sqlite qt5-default libtag1-dev

 Compiling:

     $ qmake
     $ make

+Beware of the Qt 4 version of qmake!

 Running: